Demand Curve

 Does this describe you?
 You’ve been given fewer resources, but you’re expected to deliver bigger results.
 Do more with less.

-Marketers are tackling this challenge by combining the power of both affiliates and influencers.
+Marketers are tackling this challenge by combining the power of affiliates with influencers.

 Why you buy sh*t you don't need